-We have audited the accompanying consolidated balance sheet of Bonso Electronics International Inc. and subsidiaries (the "Company") as of March 31, 2009, and the related consolidated statements of operations, changes in stockholders' equity, and cash flows for the year then ended.
+We have audited the accompanying consolidated balance sheets of Bonso Electronics International Inc. and subsidiaries (the "Company") as of March 31, 2010 and 2009 and the related consolidated statements of operations and comprehensive loss, changes in stockholders' equity, and cash flows for each of the two years in the period ended March 31, 2010.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-We also have audited the adjustments to the March 31, 2008 and 2007 financial statements to retrospectively apply the accounting for discontinued operations as described in Note 12.
+We also have audited the adjustments to the March 31, 2008 financial statements to retrospectively apply the accounting for discontinued operations as described in Note 12.
 In our opinion, such adjustments are appropriate and have been properly applied.
-We were not engaged to audit, review, or apply any procedures to the March 31, 2008 and 2007 financial statements of the Company other than with respect to the adjustments and, accordingly, we do not express an opinion or any other form of assurance on the March 31, 2008 and 2007 financial statements taken as a whole.
+We were not engaged to audit, review, or apply any procedures to the March 31, 2008 financial statements of the Company other than with respect to the adjustments and, accordingly, we do not express an opinion or any other form of assurance on the March 31, 2008 financial statements taken as a whole.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purposes of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purposes of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of March 31, 2009 and the results of their operations and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of March 31, 2010 and 2009 and the results of its operations and cash flows for each of the two years in the period ended March 31, 2010 in conformity with accounting principles generally accepted in the United States of America.

-/s/ Moore Stephens Moore Stephens Certified Public Accountants Hong Kong, October 20, 2009
+/s/ Moore Stephens Moore Stephens Certified Public Accountants Hong Kong October 15, 2010